 Recognition is a fundamental human need.
 At the most basic level, it makes us feel valued, which is what inspires us to stay all bright-eyed and bushy-tailed at work.
 Out of all the things that matter in the workplace, helping employees feel appreciated is the most important one.

-In many companies, recognition is highly de-emphasised – unless it’s specifically related to promotions, appraisals or delegation of the next assignment.
+In many companies, recognition is highly de-emphasised – unless it’s specifically related to promotions, appraisals or delegation of the next assignment such as dealing with enterprise content management.
 The need of the employee to be appreciated for their efforts often goes unseen and unheard in such cases.
 As a result, self-doubt starts to creep in, and it makes employees feel as though they don’t belong.

 Employee recognition has no calendar.
 It’s not limited to Employee Appreciation Day or any other day of the year.
 It’s important all year long and probably always will be.
 Here are three reasons why that’s so.

 1. Recognized employees are happy employees

 Let’s put it this way: when you start appreciating people for their work, you spread good vibes in the office which further translates into a happier and more productive work environment.
 Show your employees that you see their efforts — tell them how much of an impact they’re having on your organization and its goals.

 2. When employees feel happy, they stick around

 Happy employees tend to stay longer in an organization and perform better.
 That means if you have some high-performing, talented members in your team, make sure that their efforts are not overlooked.
 Doing this will not just help you increase employee retention – it will also save on time and money from having to train new hires every time a potential employee leaves your organization.

 3. It fosters an atmosphere of trust and teamwork